tareqimbasher/NetPad/docs/wiki/Dump.md

 ...
 ```

-> **Note:** using the `FromBytes` method will internally convert the source to a Base64 string and is provided as a convenience method.
+> **Caution:** using the `FromBytes` method will internally convert the source to a Base64 string and is provided as a
+> convenience method.

 #### Sizing

-Media files will be rendered in their original size, but you can specify size using the `DisplayWidth` and `DisplayHeight` properties:
+Media files will be rendered in their original size, but you can specify display size using the `DisplayWidth` and
+`DisplayHeight` properties:

 ```csharp
 new Image("/path/to/img.png")